YuChuanxiu/DeepCPR/README.md

 workflow produces resolved peak tables and mass spectra for downstream compound identification and statistical analysis.

-The repository also includes an OPLS-DA workflow for discriminant analysis and biomarker screening.
+The repository also includes the leakage controlled repeated OPLS-DA analysis used for the clinical plasma peak table.
 Resolved spectra can be searched against the NIST library or converted for use with [FastEI](https://github.com/Qiong-Yang/FastEI/tree/main).

 <div align="center">